Marketing and Advertising Graduate Programs: PhD & Master's in Alberta

 Not an MBA grad?
 There are schools such as Grand Canyon with bridge programs.
 You’ll still need a master’s degree, but it doesn’t have to be in business administration.

-What Classes Are Needed for a Marketing Degree?
+What Classes Are Needed for a Marketing and Advertising Degree?

 Master’s in marketing classes often study brand building.
 The core courses may help you think and communicate to reach as wide a market as possible.
 Or make sense of the issues that today’s marketing managers face.
 Broad concerns may include helping you to find answers to questions like: